Top 20 Texas Hold ‘em Books You Need To Read ASAP

 There aren’t that many books concentrating on live poker, so if you are actually playing in a local casino or often join a home game with your friends, this is a must-read for you.

-Live games are all about exploiting others, so even though understanding GTO strategy is a great starting point, this book will help you think outside the box and learn how to put others in very uncomfortable situations.
+Live games are all about exploiting others, so even though understanding GTO strategy is a great starting point, this book will help you think differently and learn how to put others in very uncomfortable situations.

 It will help you understand how various players think about the game, which will help you see poker in the whole new light.